LurchingDart/LurchingDart/README.md

 I am LurchingDart

-🔭 I’m currently working on updating my readme.
+🔭 I’m currently working on the Admission System of my University 🏫

-Also, I am working on a few projects, you can check them out in my repositories.

-The projects are:

-- [**EncryptCaesar**](https://github.com/LurchingDart/EncryptCaesar) - A simple Caesar cipher encryption and decryption tool with some extra features.
-- [**DataScouty**](https://github.com/LurchingDart/DataScouty) - A simple tool to scrape data from the courses platform of Platzi to make notes in Notion a lot easier.
 <!--
 **LurchingDart/LurchingDart** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.